EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 * **Documentation**

-If you get stuck at any point or you are looking for some inspiration, SonicPi has a wonderful set of tutorials and documentation to guide you through your learning journey and make it code easy to understand.
+If you get stuck at any point or you are looking for some inspiration, SonicPi has a wonderful set of tutorials and documentation to guide you through your learning journey and make code easy to understand.
 To access the documentation, just click on the **Help** tab next to **Prefs**.

 ![Help Panel](images/help.jpg?raw=true "SonicPi Help Panel")

-  - The **tutorial tab** is a collection of lessons and useful tips about all of SonicPi's features.
+  - The **Tutorial** tab is a collection of lessons and useful tips about all of SonicPi's features.
-  - The **examples tab** is a collection of musical pieces that you can paste in a buffer and experiment with.
+  - The **Examples** tab is a collection of musical pieces that you can paste in a buffer and experiment with.
 The first examples are simple and the last ones are very advanced.
 All of them could be used to learn some useful things and experiment with while you are learning how to create your own pieces.
-  - The **synths tab** gives you information on all the different keyboards that you can find in SonicPi.
+  - The **Synths** tab gives you information on all the different keyboards that you can find in SonicPi.
-  - The **fx tab** gives you information on all the effects you can apply in our code to change the original sound of the keyboards or samples you are using (more on that later :relaxed:)
+  - The **Fx** tab gives you information on all the effects you can apply in our code to change the original sound of the keyboards or samples you are using (more on that later :relaxed:)
-  - The **samples tab** gives you information on all the different samples that are built-in Sonicpi
+  - The **Samples** tab gives you information on all the different samples that are built-in Sonicpi
-  - Finally, the **lang tab** (lang for "language") explains all the different meaning of the keywords you can use in your code.
+  - Finally, the **Lang** tab (lang for "language") gives the definition of all the different keywords you can use in your code (like a dictionnary for programmers :smile:).
 This is the documentation on the ruby language that SonicPi understands (more on reading documentation will come soon :blush:)

   Ok, now that we have a first feel of the SonicPi interface it's time to start making our first sounds :smiley: We will start by learning two basic instructions: `play` and `sleep`.